La Crosse County asks for patience as 17th local COVID-19 case announced

 The latest case is a woman in her 70s who was hospitalized due to her symptoms, which were classified as severe.
 The 16th case was a man in his mid-60s, who tested positive Sunday.

-“The good news is that a total of nine cases have now been considered clear of isolation,” Rombalski said.
+“The good news is that a total of 9 cases have now been considered clear of isolation,” Rombalski said.

 “That’s something we continue to work on,” Rombaslki said.